CodeCoupler Webpack Hello World

 -

-staticdirectory only works from version 2.4 upwards. ↩ -
+staticdirectory can only be monitored from version 2.4 onwards. ↩ -

 favicon↩ -

-Till 3.4 the JS and CSS files did not contain an hash value ↩
+Until version 3.4, the JS and CSS files did not contain a hash value. ↩

 -